Employer Information

 Information on the placements that make up the F2 rotations at Gloucestershire Hospitals NHS Foundation Trust.
 Click on the specialty to learn more.

-Gloucestershire Royal Hospitals NHS Trust (GRH) has two main sites Gloucester Royal Hospital and Cheltenham General Hospital and currently medical patients are admitted through the GRH site, a change made in response to the COVID pandemic.
 The acute medical team consists of an enthusiastic and vibrant multidisciplinary team committed to providing high quality patient care for patients presenting to the trust with an acute medical need in both inpatient and ambulatory settings.
-Our team stands proudly and resiliently at the forefront of the trust's COVID response.

 The Acute Medical Unit has 50 beds with a separate Frailty Assessment Unit.
-Ambulatory patients are assessed and treated in the Acute Medical Initial Assessment Unit, situated next to AMU on the GRH site, Same Day Emergency Care (SDEC) which is situated in OP department 1st floor.
+Ambulatory patients are assessed and treated in the AMU Assessment Zone (MAZ)-situated in AMU G,H bays (8 beds in total) and chairs waiting area.
+GRH site, Same Day Emergency Care (SDEC) which is situated in OP department 1st floor.
 We also run an Ambulatory Emergency Care Unit at CGH.
-Currently our short stay beds are being utilised as red COVID beds but envisage these will return as the current pandemic wave subsides.
-Falling COVID numbers may see the return of some of the medical take to the Acute Care Unit at CGH but there are no imminent plans for this.

 Our junior doctors, Advanced Nurse Practitioners and Physician Associates undertake initial assessment in our clinical areas and senior input is available to supervise and support diagnosis and ongoing management plans.
 At the trust we have committed specialty teams on hand to assess patients including cardiology, respiratory, gastroenterology, neurology, rheumatology and dermatology.

-Clinical Supervisor(s) for the placement Dr Emma Wylie, Professor Mark Pietroni, Dr Jelena Sinkevica, Dr Chris Custard, Dr Abrar Almulla, Dr Andi Anduvan, Dr Louise Beckham and Dr Peter Maginnis
+Dr Emma Wylie, Professor Mark Pietroni, Dr Jelena Sinkevica, Dr Chris Custard, Dr Abrar Almulla, Dr Andi Anduvan, Dr Louise Beckham and Dr Peter Maginnis.

 Main duties of the placement